Stantheman/fuse-colors/README.md

 # BUGS

 I'm not aware of any outstanding bugs at this time, although there are parts of the code I'd like to make more resilient.
 Properly daemonizing fuse-colors may be helpful in the event that this turns out to be exciting for people.

 If you ctrl-c out of fuse-colors, please note that you'll need to unmount the path you specified originally before remounting.
-If you launched it as root, you can just umount it, otherwise user 'fusermount -u'
+If you launched it as root, you can just umount it, otherwise use 'fusermount -u'

 # AUTHOR